What does that even mean?

 Pantographs are continuous line quilting designs that are stitched across the quilt top without regard to the design.
 It doesn’t matter if you use piecing, appliqué or embroidery in your quilt – a pantograph design doesn’t stop anywhere.
 It will cover the whole quilt from side to side, top to bottom.
 There are lots of designs available, some of them quite specific, some of them very general.
 There are swirls and flames and feathers, there are modern geometric designs, you can choose puppy paws or teddy bears or finish off your Christmas quilt with some holly leaves.
 Hearts for Valentine’s Day, candy corn for Halloween, pretty decorated eggs for Easter – if you can imagine it, then somebody has probably come up with a design for it.

-Pantographs are usually meant to compliment the quilt but stay in the background.
+Pantographs are usually meant to complement the quilt but stay in the background.
 They mostly go well with pieced quilts but can be difficult to use with appliquéd or embroidered blocks.
 It all depends on the result you want to achieve, and I will be happy to help you choose what is right for your quilt.
 I have overlays available of all the pantograph designs I have, and we can audition the ones you like and see which one would look best on your quilt.
 It is always good to have several designs in mind to choose from as they don’t always look the way you think they will look.
+To see an example of how I audition pantographs, click here.

 This is probably the most difficult style to explain as it covers a wide variety of options.
 Anything that is not an allover design is custom quilting.
 This can be rather simple – like choosing an edge to edge pantograph design for the body of the quilt but a different design for the border – or very elaborate – like having every area of the quilt quilted heavily and in a different way.
 Custom quilting pays attention to the design elements of the quilt top.
 In my sample I used different designs for my blocks, sashing, cornerstones and the border.
 This is all free motion quilting without following a pattern, and the designs are not completely identical.
 This adds interest to the finished quilt and gives it a less generic look.
 Custom quilting is more time consuming than allover designs and therefore more expensive.